tails1154/TailsSign/README.md

 # TailsSign
-TailsSign is a program that can be used as a virtual sign! it has a config file called configsign.txt and the host is stored in confighostsign.txt
+TailsSign is a program that can be used as a digital sign! it has a config file called configsign.txt and the host is stored in confighostsign.txt

 # Requirements
 pygame